Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 Without a WRCS integration, a target altitude of 0 is assumed, degrading the stabilization.

-Note that the pod is not capable of computing a slant range for targets above the own aircraft altitude (for example when attacking up-hill).
-Since that is measured using the barometric altitude, depending on the pressure-setting, this can lead to erratic behavior during hot days when flying low.
-Problematic situations like this were commonly referred to as _Idiot mode_, as the tracking system started to behave very odd and it was very difficult to restore proper behavior.
-The crew often had to deactivate the INS integration temporarily in order to disable the automatic tracking.
+>💡 The pod is not capable of computing a slant range for targets above
+> the own aircraft altitude (for example when attacking up-hill).
+Since that is
+> measured using the barometric altitude, depending on the pressure-setting, this
+> can lead to erratic behavior during hot days when flying low.
+Problematic
+> situations like this were commonly referred to as _Idiot mode_, as the tracking
+> system started to behave very odd and it was very difficult to restore proper
+> behavior.
+The crew often had to deactivate the INS integration temporarily in
+> order to disable the automatic tracking.

 ## Memory Mode